Sing (franchise): Animal Attraction (2022)

-Included as a mini-movie on Sing 2's home media release, the short focuses around Darius who is filming a commercial while awaiting confirmation on an audition, but is consistently getting things wrong.
+Included as a mini-movie on Sing 2's home media release, the short focuses around Darius who is filming a commercial while awaiting confirmation on a role he auditioned for, but is consistently getting things wrong.

+Sing: Thriller (2024)

+Sing: Thriller is a short film that was released on Netflix on October 16, 2024.
+Inspired by a music video for Michael Jackson's "Thriller", the short focuses on Buster Moon and his crew as they are invited by Clay Calloway for a Halloween party, where they soon discover a mysterious ooze has transformed Clay and his guests into dancing zombies.

 Theme park attraction

-Sing on Tour is an immersive musical stageshow attraction at Universal Studios Japan and Universal Studios Beijing.
+Sing on Tour is an immersive musical stage show attraction at Universal Studios Japan and Universal Studios Beijing.
 The attraction stars performers in mascot costumes of all of the major characters of the first film, and features the voice talents of the film's Japanese and Chinese audio dubs.

 Construction on the Japan iteration of the attraction, in the new "Illumination Theater," began in September 2018, replacing Universal Studios Japan's long-defunct Monster Make-Up show.
-The attraction was announced mid-construction on December 5th, 2018, and then opened on April 18, 2019.
+The attraction was announced mid-construction on December 5, 2018, and then opened on April 18, 2019.
 The Beijing iteration was confirmed on October 20, 2020, and opened in the park's Minion Land on September 20, 2021.